kru2710shna/Kaggle_Competition_Project/README.md

 1. **Spaceship Titanic: Predict which passengers are transported to an alternate dimension**
    - Kaggle Competition: [Spaceship Titanic](https://www.kaggle.com/c/spaceship-titanic)
    - Description: In this Kaggle competition, the goal is to predict which passengers on the Spaceship Titanic are transported to an alternate dimension.
-It involves exploring the Titanic dataset, performing data preprocessing, feature engineering, and building predictive models.
+[DESCRIPTION](file:///Users/krushna/Kaggle/Spaceship-Titanic.html)

    - Repository: [Spaceship-Titanic](link-to-repo)